Best Careers for the Future: 51 Jobs for 2025 and Way Beyond!

 So predicting the best jobs for the future requires understanding that all kinds of variables will interact in complex and surprising ways.
 Many of tomorrow's jobs will likely result from today's scientific and technological advances.
 But most jobs of the future probably don't exist yet, and a lot of them haven't even been imagined.
-In fact, according to one estimate, almost two-thirds of today's kindergarten students will eventually have occupations that don't currently exist.1
+In fact, according to one estimate from the World Economic Forum, almost two-thirds of today's kindergarten students will eventually have occupations that don't currently exist.

 Of course, many of today's occupations will continue to be part of the future, but they'll undergo changes just like everything else.
 And many occupations will transform into something entirely new—or disappear altogether.
 It's a lot to think about, let alone visualize.
 After all, many of us have a natural resistance to change and uncertainty.
 We might feel a little too safe or comfortable with the status quo.

 That's why it can pay to explore and imagine career possibilities like the 51 listed below.
 They can reveal new paths forward or suggest ways that you may want to adapt in order to prepare for the future's most interesting or plausible scenarios.
 Many occupational categories are already changing and overlapping with one another, which is a process that may accelerate.
 But don't let that overwhelm you.
 This article will show you several good career options to start considering.

 Check out the best careers that you can get today as well as the ones that are more futuristic: